CraneStation/wasmtime-wasi/docs/WASI-api.md

 ### <a href="#fd_allocate" name="fd_allocate"></a>`__wasi_fd_allocate()`

-Forces the allocation of space in a file.
+Force the allocation of space in a file.

 Note: This is similar to `posix_fallocate` in POSIX.